CybercentreCanada/assemblyline4_docs/docs/user_manual/user_walkthrough.md

 - There is a side menu on the left-hand side.
 It is collapsible.
 - Some menu options expand to show you the sub-options for that topic
-- There is a  breadcrumb section at the top next to the side menu, which is helpful for navigation.
+- There is a breadcrumb section at the top-left next to the side menu, which is helpful for navigation.
-- The version of Assemblyline that the core is running can be made visible as a configuration option and is seen at the bottom next to the side menu.
+- The version of Assemblyline that the core is running can be seen at the bottom next to the side menu.
+    - This can be made visible by setting `system.type: development` in your configuration
 - The main middle area is the "submission" section
-- You can specify the classification that you want for the submission via the classification picker:
+- If the classification engine is enabled (`enforce: true`), you can specify the classification that you want for the submission via the classification picker:

 ![Classification picker](./images/classification_picker.png)